 Try Physical Therapy Exercises for Knee Pain

 Give these exercises for knee pain a try!
-These exercises may also serve as your warm-up for activity!
+These exercises can also serve as your warm-up for activity!

 In a standing position, step forward with your right leg so you are in a split stance.
 Lower your left knee down towards the ground, but don’t touch your knee to the ground.
 Bend so your knees are roughly at 90 degree angles.
 Push through your legs and lift yourself back up to the split stance position.
 Repeat by lowering yourself back down.
 If balance is an issue, you may hold onto a stable surface for better support.
 Do 10 repetitions on one side, then repeat with the left leg leading.